ogusarenko/mke-docs/content/docs/configuration/authentication/LDAP.md

 ## Configure LDAP service for MKE

-In the MKE configuration file `authentication.ldap` section, enable your LDAP service by setting `enabled` to `true`.
+In the `mke4.yaml` configuration file `authentication.ldap` section, enable your LDAP service by setting `enabled` to `true`.
 Use the remaining fields, which are defined in the following table, to configure the interactions with your LDAP server.